 There is no existing authority addressing the withholding tax treatment of payments made by the French State as Guarantor.
-Pursuant to the general principles of French tax law, such payments should not be subject to the withholding tax under article 125 A III of the French General Tax Code provided that they are not made in a non-cooperative State or territory within the meaning of article 238-0 A of the French General Tax Code (a "Non-Cooperative State") and that the relevant Noteholder is neither domiciled (domicilié) nor established (établi) in such a Non-Cooperative State (see "French Taxation-Payments made by the State of France as Guarantor" below).
+Pursuant to the general principles of French tax law, such payments should not be subject to the withholding tax under Article 125 A III of the French General Tax Code provided that they are not made in a non-cooperative State or territory within the meaning of Article 238-0 A of the French General Tax Code ("Non-Cooperative State") other than those mentioned in Article 238-0 A 2 bis 2° of the French General Tax Code and that the relevant Noteholder is neither domiciled (domicilié) nor established (établi) in such Non-Cooperative State (see "Taxation-French Taxation-Payments made by the State of France as Guarantor").